1. Students are expected to obey all local, state, and federal laws governing the possession, use, and distribution of alcohol.

 When a fire alarm sounds:

-2. Upon exiting the building, follow further instructions given by Community Advisors or Security Officers
+2. Upon exiting the building, follow further instructions given by Resident Advisors, Security Officers, Police, or Fire Department Personnel, and continue to the designated emergency assembly area.

 3. Do not re-enter the building until given permission by a university official.